 The Center for Health and Safety Culture developed a survey to better understand the behaviors, beliefs and attitudes of adults in rural Utah regarding seat belts.
 The survey was conducted using a paper survey mailed to a representative sample of households in Cache, Carbon, Sevier, and Tooele Counties between November and December, 2016.
 About 1,200 households were sent an introductory letter followed by a survey and up to two follow-up requests.
-In Carbon, 406 individuals responded resulting in an overall response rate of 34%, and a confidence interval for the results is ±4.8% with a 95% confidence level.
-The results of this survey only represent the behaviors and beliefs of those adults in the four counties surveyed and cannot be generalized to adults in other counties in Utah or adults in other states.
+In Carbon, 406 individuals responded resulting in an overall response rate of 34%, and a confidence interval for the results is $\pm 4.8\%$ with a 95% confidence level.
+The results of this survey only represent the behaviors and beliefs of those adults in the four counties surveyed and cannot be generalized to adults in other states.